cctbx/cctbx_project/CONTRIBUTING.md

 ## cctbx Developer Guidance
 The Computational Crystallography Toolbox (cctbx) is a large code base under active development by several groups worldwide.
 There are more than 1 million lines of code, 500 commits per month, and 20 active developers.
 It is therefore very important that all contributors follow some basic guidelines.
 Keep in mind that the intention is for the cctbx to provide a fully featured code base for crystallographic calculations while also remaining lightweight and straightforward to compile and install.

-### 1. No new dependencies without discussion with the other developers.
+### 1. No new dependencies unless absolutely necessary

-  * This is important to keep the cctbx easy to compile and install.
+  * It is important to keep the cctbx easy to compile and install.
 The inclusion of third-party packages that have their own dependencies is therefore strongly discouraged.
 This applies especially if a dependency on a new compiler language is introduced.

-### 2. Don’t introduce new dependencies if there is code in cctbx to provide the needed functionality
+  * Check if the desired functionality already exists in the cctbx.

+  * Ask other developers if the functionality exists already in the code base.

+  * If a new dependency is needed, **discuss with the other developers** before adding it.

+### 2. Avoid code duplication

-  * It is often the case that the required functionality already exists in the cctbx.
+  * It is often the case that the desired functionality already exists somewhere in the cctbx.
+Therefore:

-Developers are encouraged to check first with other cctbx developers and review the code base prior to implementing new functionality.
+    * Review the code base prior to implementing new functionality.

-### 3. Avoid code duplication
+    * Ask other cctbx developers if they know that this functionality exists already

   * Add new context independent functions into appropriate modules, not into specialized code.
 Example: a place for the function that calculates distance between two points is scitbx; however, it may be very tempting to inline this function into a specialized code as needed thus creating code duplication.

   * Use constants from a central place.
 Example: use `math.pi` instead of defining `pi = 3.14` every time it is needed.
 Note: there are plenty of other constants available, such as `scitbx::constants::two_pi_sq`; add more as needed.
 (Make sure not to use an OS-dependent constant)

-### 4. Use an appropriate coding style for cctbx
+### 3. Use the cctbx coding style

-  * There is a Python Style guide that is generally useful Note however that where cctbx deviates from PEP8, follow cctbx (for example using 2 spaces to indent instead of 4).
+  * The Python Style guide is generally useful
+Note however that where cctbx deviates from PEP8, follow cctbx (for example using 2 spaces to indent instead of 4).

   * Constructs should be used to make subsequent use and testing as easy to debug as possible (i.e. standard out and standard error output)